-Rhapsody is expected to run for 48 months.
+RHAPSODY started on 1 April 2016 and is expected to run for 48 months, with a possible prolongation of three more years depending on progress.
 The project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 115881.
 This Joint Undertaking receives support from the European Union's Horizon 2020 research and innovation programme and EFPIA.

 MIME identifies, assesses and recommends measures for the management of trade-offs between the potentially conflicting goals of mobility and inclusion in a multilingual Europe.